bedrockmasterbg/bedrockmasterbg/README.md

 - 🌱 I’m currently learning ...
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...
+you can do it in many ways
+but the propoer way is by discord at bedrodactyltestbg#5721

 <!---
 bedrockmasterbg/bedrockmasterbg is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.